frangucc/thenodechronbook/chapter_1.md

 **Gou:** No, but I did just finish creating a PI Zero cluster using Docker.

-**Non:** What????
-Where did you get that many PI Zeros, my friends waited in line for an entire day for one.
+**Non:** What?
+Where did you get that many PI Zeros, my friends waited in line for an entire day and only could get one!
 How much did you pay?

 > Non stares at Gou waiting for a reaction.
 Gou then quielty responds.

-**Gou:** Promo-codes dummy, I paid five bucks each.
+**Gou:** Promo-codes dummy, I paid five bucks each and bought 50 of em.